 Corralejo Beaches

-These beaches run along the beautiful sand dunes national park for a number of miles and include soft white sand and clear waters.
-All can be walked to from Corralejo town (a fair walk), alternatively get the Puerto del Rosario bus and get off at the two hotels or you can park a car at a convenient point on the road.
+These beaches run along the beautiful sand dunes national park for several miles and include soft white sand and clear waters.
+All can be walked to from Corralejo town (a fair walk).
+Alternatively, you can take the Puerto del Rosario bus and get off at the two hotels, or you can park a car at a convenient point on the road.

-There are beach bars near the two hotels as well as sun loungers etc if that is your thing.
-As you progress further towards where the dunes meet the sea it becomes completely uncommercialised.
-This is the area you are most likely to come across naturists, although not only in this area.
+There are beach bars near the two hotels, as well as sun loungers, etc., if that is your thing.
+As you progress further towards where the dunes meet the sea, it becomes completely uncommercialised.
+This is the area where you are most likely to come across naturists, although not only in this area.

-There is another small beach bar the other side of the dunes area near the first beach by the road.
+Another small beach bar is on the other side of the dunes area near the first beach by the road.

 Read the dedicated blog post about these beaches – Corralejo Beaches